JakkitDE/CatchBall_1.20.6_Premium/README.md

  Description `Allows a player bypassing world whitelist`

 3) Permission `fangball.use.bypass.insideisland`
- Description `Allowed a player bypassing the rule not to be allowed using fangballs outside an island`
+ Description `Allows a player bypassing the rule not to be allowed using fangballs outside an island`

 ## Hooks
 ### SuperiorSkyblock2